DataJunction/dj/docs/content/0.1.0/docs/developers/functions.rst

 1. Type inference for the function.
 This is easier in some functions and harder in others.
 For example, the ``COUNT`` function always return an integer, so its return type is the same regardless of the input arguments.
 The ``MAX`` function, on the other hands, return a value with the same type as the input argument.

 2. Translation to SQLAlchemy.
 In order to run queries, DJ parses the metric definitions (written in ANSI SQL), and converts them to a SQLAlchemy query object, so it can be translated to different dialects (Hive, Trino, Postgres, etc.).
-Some functions are easier to translate, specially if they are already defined in ``sqlalchemy.sql.functions``.
+Some functions are easier to translate, especially if they are already defined in ``sqlalchemy.sql.functions``.
 Others, like ``DATE_TRUNC``, are more complex because they are dialect specific.

 Supported functions
 -------------------